 2nd. class seats are arranged 2 on either side of the aisle.
 Luggage is stored much the same way as they are on the Ferocciarossa trains on overhead racks, between seats, and the luggage racks at the end of each car.[spacer height=”-20px”]

-First class passengers are served a complimentary beverage and a packet of cookies or crackers.
+First class cars have 2 seats across the aisle from a single seat.
+First Class passengers are served a complimentary beverage and a packet of cookies or crackers.

 Passengers can purchase beverages or snacks from the refreshment trolly or cafe car, there are no restaurant cars with waiter service on these trains and not all Ferocciabiaca trains have a cafe car.